oddsteam/web.odds-worklog/README.md

 Run `ng serve` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

+Use `ng serve --configuration local` for running web.odds-worklog connecting to API localhost:8080

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.